atomisthq/docs/docs/user/drift-report.md

 ![Sunburst chart for TypeScript version](../img/web-tsversion-sunburst.png)

-This particular sunburst has three rings: the inner ring is GitHub organization (your workspace might have one or several; the one pictured has many, including 'atomist').
+This particular [sunburst chart](https://en.wikipedia.org/wiki/Pie_chart#Ring) has three rings: the inner ring is GitHub organization (your workspace might have one or several; the one pictured has many, including 'atomist').

 The middle ring contains variants -- all the versions of TypeScript specified in any repository.
 The outer ring has each repository, grouped